Dabomstew/universal-pokemon-randomizer/src/launcher/README.txt

 - You don't have java in your PATH environment variable.
 Try googling "java path environment variable" + your operating system to find out how to set it.
 (The log will probably say something like "java is not recognized as a command..".)
 - You can't set the heap space to 4 gigabytes.
 This may occur if you have a 32-bit version of Java.
 Consider updating to a 64-bit version.
 - The launcher can't execute its command due to operating system differences (shouldn't occur on Windows).
-Try running "java -Xmx4096M -jar rando.jar" directly from the command line instead.
+Try running "java -Xmx4096M -jar PokeRandoZX.jar" directly from the command line instead.